aprooks/free-for-dev/README.md

   * https://slack.com - Free for unlimited users with some feature limitations
   * https://hipchat.com - Free for unlimited users with some feature limitations
   * https://gitter.im - "Chat, for GitHub".
 Free for public rooms.
+  * https://kato.im - Free for unlimited users with some feature limitations

 ## Code Quality